MicrosoftDocs/query-docs/query-languages/m/binary-functions.md

 ---
 # Binary functions

 These functions convert and manipulate binary data.
-Examples of binary data include the raw content of files, web request responses, and other files that are collections of bytes (rather than text, databases, or services).

 ## <a name="__toc362450785"></a>Binary Formats